clstoulouse/motu/README.md

 ## <a name="ExploitCleanDisk">Clean files</a>

 ## <a name="ExploitCleanDiskLogbook">Logbook files</a>
+Logbook files are written by Apache Tomcat server and Motu application.

+### <a name="ExploitCleanDiskLogbookTomcat">Apache Tomcat Logbook files</a>
+Tomcat writes log files in folder tomcat-motu/logs.
+You can customize this default configuration by editing tomcat-motu/conf/logging.properties
+This file is the default file provided by Apache Tomcat.
+There is a daily rotation so you can clean those files to fullfill the harddrive.
+crontab -e
+0 * * * * find /opt/cmems-cis/motu/tomcat-motu/logs/*.log* -type f -mmin +14400 -delete >/dev/null 2>&1
+0 * * * * find /opt/cmems-cis/motu/tomcat-motu/logs/*.txt* -type f -mmin +14400 -delete >/dev/null 2>&1

+### <a name="ExploitCleanDiskLogbookMotu">Motu Logbook files</a>
-Logbook files are written in the folder configured in the log4j.xml configuration file.
+Logbook files are written in the folder(s) configured in the log4j.xml configuration file.
 All logs are generated daily except for motuQSLog (xml or csv) which are generated monthly.
 You can clean those files to avoid to fullfill the harddrive.
 crontab -e